prometheus/docs/content/governance.md

 Team members may retire at any time by emailing [the team][team].

 Team members can be removed by [supermajority vote](#supermajority-vote) on [the team mailing list][team].
 For this vote, the member in question is not eligible to vote, does not count towards the quorum, and may not make any changes to this and related documents any more.
+In case more than one removal vote runs at the same time, these limitations apply only to to respective removal votes, not globally.

 Upon death of a member, their team membership ends automatically.